 Both these vacuums are among the top sellers in Amazon’s bestseller list.

 Being a Makita, you can expect rugged performance from this.
 You can use it inside your workshop as a shop vacuum, inside your home or vehicle.

-This will give up to 15 minutes of run time based on the spec sheet in Makita’s website.
+It will run for up to 15 minutes based on the spec sheet in Makita’s website.

 One caveat is that this won’t be able to clean medium or plush carpet because it does not have a motorized brush.

-Other than that, it will be able to pick up just about anything that comes in its way as long as it fits the opening.
+Aside from that limitation, it can pick up anything as long as it fits the opening.